 New, unique, different

-With Talent International charting a new course via its latest RPO division, the 25-year-old IT recruitment specialist is in rapid scale-up mode.
+With Talent charting a new course via its latest service offering in creating an RPO division, the global digital and technology recruitment specialist is in rapid scale-up mode.
 Forget the conventional approach though.
 As General Manager Tom Mackintosh explained, Talent had some big questions to answer.
 “How are we going to be different from the main large RPO providers that have been around for decades?

-“How do we target different parts of the market perhaps, that they’re not servicing?
-So our objectives really are to find new, unique, and maybe slightly different solutions to problems, people problems, that other companies aren’t necessarily seeing or wanting to address.”
+“How do we support different parts of the market that perhaps they’re not servicing?
+So our objectives really are to find new, unique, and maybe slightly different solutions to problems, people problems that other companies aren’t necessarily seeing or wanting to address.”

-It was therefore imperative that the company looked for a recruitment solution that was “scalable, from start-up right up to enterprise,” which would enable them to segment some of their customers both vertically and horizontally, with Talent “carving off different job functions or business units or geographies and addressing the customers’ needs in those respects.”
+It was therefore imperative that the company looked for a recruitment solution offering that was “scalable, from start-up right up to enterprise,” which would enable them to segment some of their customers both vertically and horizontally, with Talent “drilling down into different job functions, business units or geographies and addressing the customers’ needs in those respects.”

 A clear front-runner